NathanBnvn/Projet_4_ChessPy/README.md

 ### Introduction
 ChessPy is a chess tournament management program.
 With this project, you can create tournament, players and generate reports of registered tournaments, rounds, matchs and players
 This project has been realised with python, according to the MVC structure and tinyDB.
+This program works in the terminal

 ### Download